The main area at Tubu Tree Camp is raised on wooden decking.

 If you're staying in the Jao Reserve for more than a few days, you might think about including a night sleeping out at the hide – a simple raised platform in the bush about 20 minutes' drive from camp.
 These sleep-outs don't cost any extra, but are obviously weather dependent and need to be requested in advance.

-Our viewTubu Tree Camp is comfortable and its small size appeals to travellers who prefer a more intimate feel.
-Our experience here in previous years has been that, in the dry season, the game viewing on this western side of the Delta tends to be quieter than in other parts of the Okavango.
-(A trend that's often reversed during the rainy season!)
-That said, with its location on the permanently dry Hunda Island, Tubu Tree offers the reserve's best game viewing – and has a track record of particularly good leopard sightings.
+Our viewTubu Tree Camp is comfortable and its (current) small size appeals to travellers who prefer a more intimate feel.
+Our experience here in previous years has been that, in the dry season, the game viewing on this western side of the Delta tends to be quieter than in other parts of the Okavango – a trend that's often reversed during the rainy season.
+That said, with its location on the permanently dry Hunda Island, Tubu Tree offers the reserve's best game viewing – and has a track record of particularly good leopard sightings even during the drier months.

-Directions: Access to camp is usually via a light-aircraft transfer to Hunda airstrip.
-It is approximately ten minutes’ drive between the airstrip and camp.
-It can sometimes be accessed by boat from Jao, Kwetsani or Jacana, depending on the water levels.
+Directions: Access to camp is usually via a light-aircraft transfer to Hunda airstrip, followed by a drive to camp of approximately ten minutes.
+Tubu Tree can sometimes be accessed by boat from Jao, Kwetsani or Jacana, depending on the water levels.

 Owner: Marketed and managed by Wilderness Safaris.